BKWLD/reporter/README.md

 ### Config

 * `enable` - If false, Reporter will do nothing.
-By default, this is set to false for the "production" enviornment.
+By default, this is set to false for the "production" enviornment **IF** you publish the package's config file to your app/config directory.
 * `style` - Add color and style codes for output in a Terminal.

 ## Usage